RecallGraph/RecallGraph/README.md

 ## Limitations

 1. Although the test cases are quite extensive and have good coverage, this service has only been tested on single-instance DB deployments, and **not on clusters**.
-2. Since ArangoDB 3.4 does not support ACID transactions in [cluster mode](https://docs.arangodb.com/3.4/Manual/Transactions/Limitations.html#in-clusters), transactional ACIDity is not guaranteed for such deployments.
+2. As of version 3.4, ArangoDB does not support ACID transactions in [cluster mode](https://docs.arangodb.com/3.4/Manual/Transactions/Limitations.html#in-clusters), transactional ACIDity is not guaranteed for such deployments.

 ## Get in Touch